RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 - Battery efficiency: >15 minutes of autonomous operation
 - Control latency: <50ms from sensor input to actuator response

-These comprehensive testing protocols will verify both individual component functionality and overall system performance against our design specifications.
+These comprehensive testing protocols will verify both individual component functionality and overall system performance against the design specifications.

 ### 3.7 Impact of the Work